reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

-In case you don't really have a known up-front error state you can put your Publisher into,
+In case there isn't a known up-front error state to put the `Publisher` into,
-you can easily ignore these tests by returning `null` from the `createFailedPublisher` method.
+ignore these tests by returning `null` from the `createFailedPublisher` method.
-It is important to remember that it is **illegal** to signal `onNext / onComplete / onError` before
-you signal the `Subscription`, for details on this rule refer to the Reactive Streams specification.
+It is important to remember that it is **illegal** to signal `onNext / onComplete / onError` before signalling the `Subscription` through `onSubscribe`, for details on this rule refer to the Reactive Streams specification.

 ## Publisher Verification

-`PublisherVerification` tests verify Publisher as well as some Subscription Rules of the Specification.
+`PublisherVerification` tests verify `Publisher` as well as some `Subscription` Rules of the Specification.

 In order to include it's tests in your test suite simply extend it, like this: